Climatepedia

 Renewable Energy

-Energy derived from naturally replenishing but flow-limited sources such as sunlight, wind, rain, tides, waves, and geothermal heat.
-Renewable energy produces minimal greenhouse gas emissions.
+Energy derived from naturally replenishing sources such as solar, wind, hydroelectric, geothermal, and biomass.

 Sea Level Rise